-If your kitten is sneezing every now and then, chance is she's just reacting to some dust or fur that has tickled her nose.
+If your kitten is sneezing now and then, the chance is she's just reacting to some dust or fur that has tickled her nose.
 Remember that kittens' noses are just inches from the floor -- so if your floor is dusty, you may notice a fair amount of sneezing.

 Some cats and kittens do have allergies.
 Mold, dust, perfumes, smoke, pesticides, and cleaning supplies can all trigger sneezing.
-If your kitten is sneezing and scratching, there's a particularly good possibility that he's suffering from an allergy.
+If your kitten is sneezing and scratching, there's a particularly good possibility that they're suffering from an allergy.

-Constant sneezing, especially when accompanied by other symptoms such as lethargy, lack of appetite, eye discharge, diarrhea, coughing, breathing difficulties, and/or nasal discharge, could well be a sign of a viral, bacterial, or fungal infection.
+Constant sneezing, especially when accompanied by other symptoms such as lethargy, lack of appetite, eye discharge, diarrhea, coughing, breathing difficulties, and nasal discharge, could well be a sign of a viral, bacterial, or fungal infection.

 If you see this level of symptoms, you may have a kitten with an illness such as feline herpes or feline immunodeficiency virus (FIV), or less severe illnesses such as peritonitis or chlamydia.
 Most of these diseases can be avoided through the administration of vaccines -- though it's important to know that nasal vaccines can also lead to several days of sneezing!